outseta/outseta-toolkit/README.md

 /*
  ***********************************************************
- ** 🚨 Remember to create an account custom property with system name: Account.Mascot **
+ ** 🚨 Remember to create an account custom property with system name: Mascot **
  ***********************************************************
-// 1.
-Go to CRM > Custom Properties > Account > Add Property
+ 1. Go to CRM > Custom Properties > Account > Add Property
-// 2.
-Make sure the system name is "Mascot"
+ 2. Make sure the system name is "Mascot"
-// 3. and the control type is "text"
+ 3. and the control type is "text"
-// 4.
-Click "Add"
  */

-// Display company mascot
-export function withCompanyMascot(Component): ComponentType {
+// Display company mascot as component text export function withCompanyMascot(Component): ComponentType {
   return custom.withTextProperty(Component, "Account.Mascot");
 }